chris-greening/instascrape/README.md

 * :bar_chart: Designed for seamless integration with [_Selenium_](https://selenium-python.readthedocs.io/), [_Pandas_](https://pandas.pydata.org/), and other industry standard tools for data collection and analysis
 * :hammer: Lightweight: you don't have to build a hammer factory when all you need is the hammer
 * :spider_web: The only hard dependencies are [_Requests_](https://requests.readthedocs.io/en/master/) and [_Beautiful Soup_](https://www.crummy.com/software/BeautifulSoup/bs4/doc/); no more worrying about configurations or webdrivers
-* :watch: Proven to work as of October 29, 2020
+* :watch: Proven to work as of November, 2020
 ---

 ## Table of Contents